SmarterPrey/ospolicy.com/README.md

 ### OS Policy Website

-This project contains a web application built in CDK, Dev in Containers, Pipelines in GHA, REACT...
+This project contains a web application built in CDK, Dev in Containers, Pipelines in GHA, REACT... for testing

 ### Things I want to do next:
 1. Add React App for creating documentation plans, using them for a compliance project.